 Whether you have some time on Vieques before or after a night at a bioluminescent bay or have decided to spend a few days there, Sun Bay is an excellent choice for a relaxing beach without big crowds.
 Sun Bay is next to Esperanza’s village and just down the road from Mosquito Bay.

 Here, you’ll find a long, wide cove with golden sand and coconut trees lining the shore.
 The road leading to the beach eventually merges with the sand, allowing beachgoers to park close and easily if they have the right type of vehicle.

 Despite having all the public beach facilities, such as lifeguards, showers, and even a snack bar, Sun Bay never gets too busy to be enjoyed.

 The water is usually quite calm, the snorkeling is very good, and coconut trees provide natural shade.
 Just be careful not to set up your towel under any coconuts – they do fall and are dangerous!

 There are a few smaller and more secluded cove beaches a short distance away by hike for those who don’t feel like relaxing the whole day.
 The village of Esperanza can also be reached on foot if the snack bar is missing something or you want to shop.

 7. La Coca Falls

 If you’ve got waterfalls in mind for your trip to Puerto Rico, you’ve come to the right island.
 One of the most popular to visit, thanks to its easy accessibility, is La Coca Falls, within the El Yunque National Forest.

 Interestingly, you won’t find a marker for La Coca Falls on Google Maps.
-That does make the falls seem more off the beaten path; however, the truth is, you can’t really miss them.
-This cascade is directly next to the main road going through El Yunque, Route 191, about halfway into the park.
+That does make the falls seem more off the beaten path; however, the truth is, you can’t miss them.
+This cascade is directly next to the main road through El Yunque, Route 191, about halfway into the park.